 It's sometimes nice to see the changes you've made to a file.
 If the file is

-control system of course; or you can use diff-buffer-with-file to compare
+control system of course; or you can use diff-buffer-with-file

 your buffer with the version on disk.
 That obviously only. works when you